Present Value Calculator

-If you read the previous paragraph you already know that to estimate present value you need to:
+If you read the previous section, you already know that to estimate the present value, you need to:

 - Determine the future value.
-In our example let's make it
+In our example, let's make it $100.

-- Determine the number of periods.
-Let's make it
+- Determine the number of periods, n.
+Let's make it 2 years.

 Now you know how to estimate the present value of your future income on your own, or you can simply use our present value calculator.